-There is an odai at a distance of 200m (NW), 275m (NW) and at 225m (SE) side of the lease area.
-There is no proposal to discharge any effluent into these water bodies.
-No major impact is envisaged on the nearby water bodies due to project operations
+There is a seasonal odai channel located on the Western side of the lease for which 50m safety distance has been left.
+Earthen bund will be formed within the lease area.
+There is no proposal to discharge any effluent into this waterbody.
+No major impact is envisaged on the nearby water bodies due to project operations.